Michaël Cuisance: International career

 Cuisance has represented France up until France U20's level.
 He was named in the UEFA European Under-19 Championship Team of the Tournament during the 2018 tournament whilst playing for France U19's.

 He was selected by Coach Bernard Diomède in the squad for the 2019 FIFA U-20 World Cup where Cuisance scored two goals and gained one assist in his 4 appearances in the tournament.

 In July 2020, Cuisance revealed to L'Equipe that he was aiming to play regularly at Bayern Munich to gain a place in the France senior national side.

 Style of play

-Cuisance is a creative player who plays as a central midfielder, he can also play as a attacking midfielder or as a deep-lying midfielder.
+Cuisance is a creative player who plays as a central midfielder, he can also play as an attacking midfielder or as a deep-lying midfielder.
 His style of play was compared to Mesut Özil by Bundesliga official site.
-With Bayern Munich Sporting Director Hasan Salihamidzic describing of Cuisance that 'Michaël's strengths are in his possession of the football.
+With Bayern Munich Sporting Director Hasan Salihamidžić describing of Cuisance that 'Michaël's strengths are in his possession of the football.
 He has a great technique, a strong left foot and a great mentality'.

 Cuisance cites his idol as former France international midfielder Zinedine Zidane.